Mean Variance Optimization [Portfolio Construction]

-After thousands of tests assigning random weights we generate a plot of the thousands of Sharpe Ratios.
+After thousands of tests assigning random weights, we generate a plot of the thousands of Sharpe Ratios.
 We are trying to find the best weightings to lower the variance in our portfolio while keeping the return as high as possible.
+The leftmost dots create the Efficient Frontier and the leftmost dot is considered the minimum variance portfolio.
 The graph’s legend or color bar shows the highest Sharpe Ratio possible.
 This portfolio contains the three “checked” strategies on the far left of the photo below and the highest Sharpe from this portfolio is 2.17.

 The red dot shows equal weights or how our portfolio would have performed had we traded each strategy with the same position size.

-Now to answer the question “does adding this strategy to my portfolio help or hurt expected performance?”.
-In Build Alpha’s portfolio mode you can simply include or remove strategies and quickly see if the Sharpe Ratio increases or decreases.
-Below I have selected one additional strategy (see checks on far left of photo below) and you can see a Sharpe Ratio improvement from our original 2.17 to 2.50.
+Now to answer the question “does adding this strategy to my portfolio help or hurt expected performance”?
+In Build Alpha’s portfolio mode, you can simply include or remove strategies and quickly see if the Sharpe Ratio increases or decreases with this Mean Variance analysis.
+Below I have selected one additional strategy (see four checks on the far left of the photo below) and you can see a Sharpe Ratio improvement from our original 2.17 to 2.50.

-We want our money to be as efficient as possible and this test gives us another check if it is or not.
-No point in trading a strategy that is not expected to increase your overall risk reward.
+We want our money to be as efficient as possible and this test or techniques of portfolio construction gives us another check if it is or not.
+No point in trading a strategy that is not expected to increase our overall risk reward.